sudiptap/algods/company_tagged/meta_tagged.md

 278. First Bad Version
 45.3%
 Easy
 1428.
-Leftmost Column with at Least a One
+Leftmost Column with at Least a One - code
 54.8%
 Medium
 540. Single Element in a Sorted Array
 59.2%
 Medium
-74. Search a 2D Matrix
+74. Search a 2D Matrix -
+pattern: 2d to 1d array id_index//num_cols = row_index, id_index%num_cols = col_index
 51.5%
 Medium
 1671.
-Minimum Number of Removals to Make Mountain Array 55.0%
+Minimum Number of Removals to Make Mountain Array - ** not a BinSearch question, LIS variant 55.0%
 Hard
 2468.
-Split Message Based on Limit
+Split Message Based on Limit - no solutions 43.2%
-43.2%
 Hard
 3161.
-Block Placement Queries
+Block Placement Queries - **
 15.3%
 Hard
 2501.
 Longest Square Streak in an Array